 There are no inlet or outlet structures to the EP.
-Liquid from ash washdown, boiler chemical cleanouts, and other authorized liquid wastes is trucked to the pond, where it is allowed to evaporate.
+Liquid from ash washdown, boiler chemical cleanouts, and other authorized liquid wastes was historically trucked to the pond, where it is allowed to evaporate.
+As of the date of this CPC Plan, the EP is no longer receiving CCR nor non-CCR waste streams and the EP is undergoing closure.